Sex, Money, and Thee Oh Sees: Watch 'Petey & Ginger,' a New Film about Life in the Sex Industry

 That quote came from Brian Lee Hughes.
 It just sums up his attitude towards life, which I’m trying to adapt as my attitude as well and have been for years now.
 I see it more as a thing about “you vs. your demons” than “us vs them.”
 You can choose to get caught up in the greatness of things instead of diving in your own misery.
 That’s what both Petey and Ginger did.
 That’s a survival instinct and an über American thing, I believe.

-Follow Jamie on Twitter @unlistenmusic
+Jamie Ludwig is on Twitter - @unlistenmusic